-As in Benabou (1993), consumption, prices, utility, the demand for labour and the implied wages are determined in a 1-good, 2-factor general equilibrium model.
+As in \citet{benabou}, consumption, prices, utility, the demand for labor and the implied wages are determined in a 1-good, 2-factor general equilibrium model.
 All individuals have the same utility function $U:R_{+}\rightarrow R$, which is strictly increasing and strictly concave with $U(0)=0$.
 The single consumer good sells at unit price, such that consumption of this good equals wage and indirect utility is given by $U_{i}=U(w_{i})$.

-Firms put $A$-workers and $B$-workers together to produce the single good at constant returns to scale.
+Whereas in \citet{benabou} firms combine high- and low-skilled workers, here firms put $A$-educated and $B$-educated workers together to produce the single good at constant returns to scale.
 Wages are then determined by the production function $F(L_{A},L_{B})$.
 As usually, we assume that $F$ is strictly increasing and strictly concave in $L_{A}$ and $L_{B}$ and $\partial ^{2}F/\partial L_{A}\partial L_{B}>0$.
-Writing the wage as function of education choices and using (\ref{eqla}) and (\ref{eqlb}), the wages of $A$-workers and $B$-workers, $w_{A}$ and $w_{B}$, are given by
+Writing the wage as function of education choices and using (\ref{eqla}) and (\ref{eqlb}), the wages of $A$-educated and $B$-educated workers, $w_{A}$ and $w_{B}$, are given by

 and

 It is easy to check that $w_{A}$ is strictly decreasing with $\mu_{R}$ and $\mu_{G}$, and mutatis mutandis, $w_{B}$.